 We welcome all parents/guardians.
-We encourage parents/guardian to be involved in your student's education, however, if parents/guardians would like to visit a classroom during class time parents MUST give Bluestem Middle School 24-hour notice through administration.
+We encourage parents/guardian to be involved in your student's education, however, if parents/guardians would like to visit a classroom during class time parents MUST give Beveridge Middle 24-hour notice through administration.
 To preserve the integrity of the learning environment, short visits to the classroom are permitted.
 All visitors to classrooms will be required to meet with the principal or designee regarding visits prior to entering the classroom.
 At that time, written expectations will be shared by the principal or designee.
-Secondary students from other middle and high schools are not allowed to visit.
+Secondary students from other middle school and high school are not allowed to visit.